-Although a philosopher by training, Scruton began the seminar by saying that he has come to understand that there are important theological implications to his philosophical writing.
-From his first encounter with philosophy in his teenage years, Scruton told us that he came to understand that philosophy was deeply bound up with writing.
+Although a philosopher by training, Scruton began the seminar by saying that he has come to understand that there are important theological implications to his philosophy.
+From his first encounter with philosophy in his teenage years, Scruton learned that it was a discipline deeply bound up with writing.
 Although he now despises the message of Jean-Paul Sartre’s existentialist philosophy, Scruton admits to an abiding debt to the Frenchman whose works showed him that the right use of words is the first step in the direction of the philosophical life.
 Sartre’s genius, for Scruton, is to be found in power of his writing which brought his philosophical ideas to life.
 The other side of this coin, of course, is that philosophy is something to which one is introduced by reading.
 Scruton told us he found the experience of reading philosophy at Cambridge disappointing, because the philosophy tripos at the time didn’t require that one read what actual historical philosophers wrote.
 One paper on Kant, however, taught by Jonathan Bennett, arrested Scruton’s attention, because of the way Bennet seemed to be wrestling with Kant himself in his lectures.
 For Bennet, as for Scruton, philosophy, although mostly written by dead people, lives on in the books they wrote, and it is the task of the aspiring philosopher to reanimate their arguments and vision critically.

 This space cannot possibly do justice to all of the wonderful insights Scruton and the members of the seminar offered, which included very interesting meditations on religious art; some mystical utterances of Julian of Norwich; thoughts about what the afterlife might be like (Sir Roger suggested that it must be like waking up from or into a dream); and our speaker even remembered for us that former Chief Rabbi of Britain, Lord Rabbi Jonathan Sacks, was the first student he taught at Cambridge.
 Scruton said he predicted a promising for the future Lord Rabbi Sacks at the time, and he seemed very pleased, as any teacher would be, that his optimistic prophesies were confirmed!